Loading

 Interpreting and Translating Services

 Free interpreting and translating services are available to affected people and their families in Australia.
-The Translating and Interpreting Service (TIS National, 131 450) is an interpreting service provided by the Department of Home Affairs.
+The Translating and Interpreting Service (TIS National, 131 450) is provided by the Department of Home Affairs.
 It assists people who do not speak English, and agencies and businesses that need to communicate with their non-English speaking clients.

-Translation of documents is also available through our Free Translating Service.
+Free Translating Service.
 We encourage affected people arriving in Australia to call The Migration Translators on 1800 962 100 for more information.

 Contact us

-If you need to contact the Department, you can submit an enquiry using:
+If you need to contact the Department, you can

 Global Service Centre: